-This RFP is intended to facilitate the selection of a private Partner to undertake the development of a new, one large-vessel berth cruise homeport cruise facility (the "T46 Cruise Facility") at Terminal 46.
+This RFP is intended to facilitate the selection of a private Partner to undertake the development of a new, one large-vessel berth cruise homeport cruise facility.
+The Port will not make final decisions about the proposed facility until environmental review is completed, but the preferred location for environmental review is at Terminal 46 (the "T46 Cruise Facility").
 The Port is interested in entering into a partnership in which the private Partner would lead the development of the Partner's Project, including the T46 Cruise Terminal Building and related structures; provide necessary equipment to move passengers between vessels and the T46 Cruise Terminal Building; provide design input for the Port's Project; and operate and maintain the new T46 Cruise Facility.
-The Port would lead the development of the Port's Project, including in-water improvements and site infrastructure for the T46 Cruise Facility.
-The Port will also provide input on and have approval rights for the Partner's Project design.
+The Port would lead the development of the Port's Project, which includes the following elements: